Skip to main content

 reploy info

-The staging directory also contains an app-named control script, such as examplectl, for local runtime and app commands:
+The staging directory also contains the standard appctl control script for local runtime and app commands.
+A blueprint may override the basename with environment.control_script:

 Use --dir when you want a different staging directory for this app instance.